An Annuity that Works: Midland National

 If you didn’t see it the first time, I’m going to remind you of something that works well and point you to where I wrote about it.
 Before I get there I’m going to tell you all there is probably only one company that I’d recommend buying an annuity from right now.
 Others are fine and I have active contracts at a lot of insurance companies that are doing well but we are in the midst of unprecedented financial times.
 Midland National has far and above the best things going right now.
 This does not include variable annuities so let me disclaim that right now since VAs account for the majority of sales in the market.

 If you read the above article, the reason makes perfect sense.
-Midland is a direct-to-agent company so there’s no marketing organization playing middle man.
+Midland is a direct-to-agent company so there’s no marketing organization playing middleman.
 If you think that reduces costs and provides more benefit for the consumer then you’re on the right track.
 This isn’t the first time I’ve mentioned it but I will go into more detail this time.
 It started last fall when I compared index performance for several companies.
 Without saying which the best is I simply provided information for anyone who wanted an easier way to compare annuities.

 2019 Annuity Index Performance Comparison

-In the article I left out one big thing.
-All the rates are subject to a cap, participation rate or spread and some require a two or three year wait to hit a reset.
+In the article, I left out one big thing.
+All the rates are subject to a cap, participation rate, or spread and some require a two or three-year wait to hit a reset.
 So only looking at the index will not give you everything and the numbers could be updated but it’s a good start.

-In that article I wrote about the S&P MARC 5 index that Midland uses.
+In that article, I wrote about the S&P MARC 5 index that Midland uses.
 As of the market close yesterday this index is up 13.83% for the year.
 Midland will give you a 95% participation rate with a one-year reset.
 That comes to a credit of 13.14% which is not just really good for an annuity, it’s really good for any investment in light of current events.
-One client has this contract who is set to renew next week.
+One client has this contract and is set to renew it next week.
 He’s going to be happy and there are several others that will follow throughout the year.

 Let’s take this one step further.
 Coming next week, Midland is offering an OPTION for enhanced participation in exchange for an allocation fee.
 I capitalize the word option because you have the choice to use it, not like that product I wrote about a couple weeks ago.
-For a 1% fee the participation jumps to 140% and up to 200% for a two year reset.
+For a 1% fee, the participation jumps to 140% and up to 200% for a two-year reset.
 That’s 19.36% over the past year.
-Over the past two years the index is up 17.48% so if you took that option then you’re looking at a shade under 35% for two years.
+Over the past two years, the index is up 17.48% so if you took that option then you’re looking at a shade under 35% for two years.

 It’s not just gonna blow other annuities out of the water, it will likely compete neck and neck with market returns but without the risk.
 If you look at how the index is managed it’s similar to a managed portfolio that you’d probably be paying close to 2% for someone else to do.